What is Psoriasis?

 Current Medical Treatments

-The medical treatments for this disease can help to control the condition, but there is no cure and psoriasis will recur.
+The medical treatments for this disease are meant to help the patient control the condition.
+Nonetheless, there is no permanent cure for this autoimmune disorder and the condition will recur.
 Some patients may benefit from “biologics”, administered via IV.
-Others may respond to “systemics”, which are oral or injected.
-Phototherapy is another treatment.
+Others may respond to “systemics”, which are taken orally or injected.
+Phototherapy is another treatment option.
 In light therapy, the skin is exposed to medically-supervised UV light.
-“Topicals” are over-the-counter and prescription treatments that the patient applies to the skin.
-There are even complementary and alternative (CAM) options for managing psoriasis.2
+“Topicals” are over-the-counter and prescription treatments that the patient regularly applies to the skin as directed.
+There are even complementary and alternative medicine (CAM) options for managing psoriasis.
+Those patients with the many varieties of this skin condition who are seeking more natural treatment options should look into what CAM has to offer.2

 Learn more about skin irritations and rashes.